jacklowrie/piazza-bot/README.md

 When a post is mentioned by ID, PiazzaBot will respond with a link to that post.

+***Note**: I am not affiliated with or endorsed by Piazza in any way.
+Neither is this bot.

 ## Installation (adding to your workspace, and updates)
 This app isn't registered through the slack app directory.
 For now, it's meant to be used by one workspace per install/instance.
 To add to your workspace,